ajfranzoia/docsync/README.md

 ## Architecture and development decisions

 I decided to use Express.js for the backend.
 I initialized the app by using a Yeoman generator that gave me the starting boilerplate in almost no time.
 The generator is available at https://github.com/petecoop/generator-express and provides a ready-to-use app.
-Altough I prefer node scripts for tasks-related stuff, the generator came with gulp, but since there were few tasks, it was ok.
+Altough I prefer node scripts for tasks-related stuff, the generator came with gulp, but since there were few tasks it was ok.
 I cleaned up some additional boilerplate that comes with generator, like routes and views, which I wasn't going to use.

 For the realtime functionality, I installed the socket.io dependency, and made a basic list of the events I was going to support:
 - a user logs in, and other users are notified
 - a user scrolls in a document, and other users are notified
 - a user logs out, and other users are notified

-For the frontend part, I picked up a bBostrap starter template from [Bootstrap](https://getbootstrap.com)'s site, and applied styles from the [Readable](https://bootswatch.com/readable/) Bootswatch template.
+For the frontend part, I picked up a starter HTML template from [Bootstrap](https://getbootstrap.com)'s site, and applied styles from the [Readable](https://bootswatch.com/readable/) Bootswatch template.

 I chose React as the frontend framework, and picked up https://github.com/vasanthk/react-es6-webpack-boilerplate as the starting boilerplate.
 It came with Webpack (both for dev and production usage) and hot reloading.
 There was another decent boilerplate available at https://github.com/srn/react-webpack-boilerplate, but it includes SASS and its dependencies.
 Since I was going to use a few CSS styles, I decided to go for the lighter option.